Why do we need to predict customer spend?

 - Make different models

-If you have a prediction problem in retail, or would like to some help with another problem in data science, I’d love to hear from you.
-Please contact me via the contact form.
+If you have a prediction problem in retail, or would like to some help with another problem in data science, please contact me.